Details at a Glance

 Harvard Divinity School is a nonsectarian school of religious and theological studies that educates students both in the pursuit of the academic study of religion and in preparation for leadership in religious, governmental, and a wide range of service organizations.

-HDS offers four degree programs: a Master of Divinity (MDiv) known for its multireligious approach and a curriculum that marries intellectual rigor with real world leadership training; a Master of Theological Studies (MTS) distinguished both by the diversity and by the interdisciplinary nature of its areas of focus; a doctoral program conducted in partnership with Harvard’s Faculty of Arts and Sciences through the University’s Committee on the Study of Religion; and a Master of Theology (ThM) for students who seek to gain additional competence for the ministry beyond that provided by the master of divinity degree.
+HDS offers four degree programs: a Master of Divinity (MDiv) known for its multireligious approach and a curriculum that marries intellectual rigor with real world leadership training; a Master of Theological Studies (MTS) distinguished both by the diversity and by the interdisciplinary nature of its areas of focus; a Master of Religion and Public Life (MRPL) designed for experienced professionals who wish to develop in-depth knowledge of the complex ways religion influences public life related to their career areas; and a Master of Theology (ThM) for students who seek to gain additional competence for the ministry beyond that provided by the master of divinity degree.

 Master of Divinity (MDiv):